MicrosoftDocs/learn/learn-pr/wwl-sci/describe-information-protection-governance-capabilities-microsoft-365/includes/2-know-your-data-protect-your-data-govern-your-data.md

 Microsoft Information Protection (MIP) discovers, classifies, and protects sensitive and business-critical content throughout its lifecycle across your organization.
 It provides the tools to know your data, protect your data, and prevent data loss.

 Microsoft Information Governance (MIG) manages your content lifecycle using solutions to import, store, and classify business-critical data so you can keep what you need and delete what you don't.
 It gives organizations the capabilities to govern their data, for compliance or regulatory requirements.

-Microsoft Information Protection and Microsoft Information Governance work together to classify, protect, and keep your data where it lives, and wherever it goes.
+Microsoft Information Protection and Microsoft Information Governance work together to classify, protect, and govern your data where it lives, and wherever it goes.

 :::image type="content" source="../media/2-know-govern-your-data-inline.png" lightbox="../media/2-know-govern-your-data-expanded.png" alt-text="The concept of know your data, protect your data, prevent data loss, and govern your data, represented by four circles.":::